LiamProsser77/HPP/README.md

 # Lanscript Programming Language

-Lanscript is the proprietary logic engine for the **Heofon** ecosystem, bridging the gap between structural web design and high-level scripting.
-It serves as the primary logic provider for all Heofon-based applications.
+Lanscript is the proprietary logic engine for bridging the gap between structural web design and high-level scripting.

 Lanscript is **fully open source and free to use**.
 We prioritize user privacy: the platform **does not collect user information** and **requires no login** to access or develop with our tools.